Eating with the summer season

 One of the elements in nature is Fire, in fact, it is probably the most important one for our survival.
 Fire or warmth is essential to keep the body going, our metabolism and our whole body depends on it.
 According to Karl Jung, Fire is needed to have clear perception.
 Also, “psychotherapists believe that ‘cooking’ is important for meaningful changes to occur in their patients”.
 In fact, “throughout the history of humankind, the symbol of Fire has always been synonymous with life”.

 It is believed that if the Heart is not happy, nobody is happy.
 So let’s see what would be ideal for a happy heart.
 The heart needs to be warm, neither cold or hot.
-The biggest issue during the summer months is the heat so avoid getting overheated during the summer and getting too cold during the winter.
-In general, we should be eating cooling foods like all the summer fruits and vegetables.
-For instance, the Chinese eat mung beans to keep the body cool.
-Just a side note, we need to be cautious about cooling the body too much as it can affect our digestion.
-Water can put out the fire.
+The biggest issue during the summer months is the heat so avoid getting overheated during the summer and avoid weakening the digestive Fire.
+In general, we should be eating cooling foods like all the summer fruits and vegetables but paying attention to our digestion too.
+For instance, the Chinese eat mung beans to keep the body cool but these beans are also cooked.

 Let’s look at how we can nourish the Heart.
 All cooling foods especially the brightly colored fruits and vegetables are great.
 In Chinese Medicine, the red color is associated with the Fire element.
 It is believed that consuming foods that are red (watermelon, strawberries, red beans, goji berries, red peppers, chili peppers, hibiscus flower) and heart shaped foods (chickpeas) are beneficial for the heart.